 Helping Other Staff Members

 - When possible, ensure that your staff knows the facts about what happened and about funeral or memorial plans.
-Mention that there are resources available within the organization and the community to help cope during stressful times (see list at the end of this brochure).
+Mention that there are resources available within the organization and the community to help cope during stressful times.

 - Mutual support and sharing among the staff should be encouraged, as well as expressions of grief and sympathy to families and loved ones.
 Sometimes it is valuable to have one employee volunteer to be the primary on-site contact with the family.

 - In very difficult situations such as suicide, homicide, or a workplace death, shock, disbelief, fear and confusion are common.
 Open discussion can help clarify the facts, dispel rumors and facilitate the grieving process.
 Faculty Staff Help Center counselors are available to lead group discussions.

 - If the grief affects many staff members, it may take some time for things to return to business as usual.
 It may be impossible for some employees to work at their normal level of productivity, at least temporarily.
 Co-workers who take on extra workloads during such a transition should be appreciated and acknowledged.

 - Stanford Faculty and Staff Help Center, (650) 723-4577

 - Hospital Grief and Loss Committee, (650) 497-8587

 Local Support and Counseling